 Spices up structured interviews

 Being objective in interviews is one of the most important things you can do.
 One way to do this is by using structured interviews.
 This means you’re asking the same questions in the same order to each candidate.
 However, this often comes across rigid as an interviewer because you’re used to going through the motions.
-But with pre-recorded interviews, you can still have structure without it coming off as monotonous.
+However, with pre-recorded interviews, you can still have structure without it coming off as monotonous.

 Allows for better preparation

 While in-person interviews are good for testing a candidate’s spontaneity, it also puts them on the spot to come up with examples of their past work that shows their skillset.
-Often, potential hires will feel rushed in in-person interviews, which makes them blurt out the first example they can think of.
+Potential hires often feel rushed in in-person interviews, which makes them blurt out the first example they can think of.
 It’s not always the best example.
 But, with pre-recorded interviews, they have time to think about their past work and skillset.
 You end up getting a better picture of who they really are and what they’ve done in the past.

 What are the Cons of Pre-Recorded Interviews?